Worship with St Peter’s

 St. Peter’s Parish Office

-Following new guidelines from the Diocese and in order to protect our Administrators, their families and our wider community, the Parish Office is now CLOSED to the public.
-Please make contact via telephone (01704 871171) or email (firstname.lastname@example.org) and we will respond as soon as reasonable possible.
+Following guidelines from the Diocese, the Parish Office is now CLOSED to the public until further notice.
+Please make contact via telephone (01704 871171) or email (firstname.lastname@example.org) and we will respond as soon as reasonably possible.

 Welcome to the website of St. Peter’s Church, Formby.